MBDA Business Center

 Award Procedure

-Each application will be reviewed and evaluated by MBDA.
-The Agency will make funding recommendations to the Grants Officer.
-The Grants Officer will review the recommendations, process the funding requests and execute the notices of award.
+Each application will be reviewed and evaluated by a review panel.
+The panel will make funding recommendations to the Agency's Selecting Official.
+The Selecting Official or his/her designee will make final decisions on grant awards.
+The Grants Officer will process and execute the notices of award.
 Name checks, verification of academic credentials and pre-award audits may be required of the recipient prior to or following an award.
 Electronic notification of award will be generated and forwarded to the selected recipient by the Grants Officer.

 Deadlines